Germany's far-right AfD basking in its success – DW – 07/27/2023

 Demand for a homogenous society

 That is a challenge for the political system in Germany.
-For years, constitutional protection officials and experts on far-right extremism have been warning of the antidemocratic and misanthropic tendencies of the AfD.
+For years, German domestic intelligence and experts on far-right extremism have been warning of the antidemocratic and misanthropic tendencies of the AfD.
 Especially its definition of "being German."
 For the AfD, a German passport is no proof someone is German.
 It propagates a view of people that are determined by their ethnicity and cultural background — and continually coats immigrants with racist abuse and threats to deport them.

 In doing so, they breach one of the most important principles in the German constitution and one of the biggest lessons from the country's violent history: That no German should be disadvantaged because of their family origin, their religion, or their culture.